-No matter what state you want to start your new career in, one of the most important traits looked for in a potential real estate licensee will be good character.
+No matter what state you want to start your new real estate career in, one of the most important traits looked for in a potential real estate licensee will be good character.
 You will be asked to disclose any actions that may have been deemed unprofessional or illegal, with or without conviction.
 Disclosing this information does not necessarily disqualify you for licensure.
 On the other hand, a failure to disclose information about any such behavior, with or without any conviction, will most likely lead to a denial of license.

 Integrity, honesty, and trustworthiness are all crucial in the real estate industry.
 Those individuals that earn a real estate license are certified by the state that they are licensed in to meet certain obligations and responsibilities to their clients and customers.
 Among these responsibilities are honesty and full disclosure.
 These are traits that one must exhibit before they will be permitted to take the licensing exam in any state.